Christopher-L-Massie/OSRS-COMPANION/README.md

           -for example 1 defence pures would not have to get defence experience to proove they own the account

+-Create and Browse Merchant Logs

+          -Make entries into your log for trades you have done

+          -view various statistics about each trade made including:

+                    -Return on Investment

+                    -Profit per Hour

+                    -Profit

+                    -Time spent

+          -See total profit over time

+          -Learn from others by viewing public merchant logs

+          -Make your logs public or private

 -Create a customer calculator that others can vote on/use and modify to create even more calculators

 -Helpful Graphs will eventually be added